Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 #### What happens to the tasks that have the `expired` or `skipped` status?
 They return to the pool until the full overlap is reached.
-#### How are the statistics for <q>Quality: training tasks</q> and <q>Quality: control tasks</q> calculated?
+#### How are the statistics for "Quality: training tasks" and "Quality: control tasks" calculated?
 Do they include the training tasks uploaded to the main pool?

-<q>Quality: training tasks</q> includes only the training pools linked to the main pools, but the control and training tasks uploaded to the main pools are counted in <q>Quality: control tasks</q>.
+"Quality: training tasks" includes only the training pools linked to the main pools, but the control and training tasks uploaded to the main pools are counted in "Quality: control tasks".

 #### Can I get the exact start and end time from the Toloker with the results of the task?